Kagwep/Art-Room/README.md

 **Conceptual Workflow:**

-1. **Artist Signup:** Artists create accounts on the platform, providing profile information and connecting their crypto wallets.
-2. **Art Room Creation:** Artists define the layout and design of their virtual art rooms using provided tools.
+1. **Art Room Creation:** Artists define the layout and design of their virtual art rooms using provided tools.
-3. **NFT Minting & Uploads:** Artists mint their digital artwork as NFTs, associating them with their Art Rooms.
+2. **NFT Minting & Uploads:** Artists mint their digital artwork as NFTs, associating them with their Art Rooms.
-4. **Smart Contract Interaction:** Starknet smart contracts manage NFT minting, ownership tracking, and potential future sales within Art Rooms.
+3. **Smart Contract Interaction:** Linea smart contracts manage NFT minting, ownership tracking, and potential future sales within Art Rooms.
-5. **User Exploration:** Users can access Art Room through a web browser and explore various artist-created virtual galleries.
+4. **User Exploration:** Users can access Art Room through a web browser and explore various artist-created virtual galleries.
 Some Art Rooms are free to enter, while others require a small entrance fee paid in cryptocurrency using the integrated wallet functionality.

 **Benefits:**